|Compatibility:||IdSurvey 6||IdSurvey 7|

 IdSurvey processes pages sequentially: by answering questions on the first page and clicking on the “Next” button, you will be directed to second page and so on.
 With skip conditions you can change and customize this flow according to a specific answer.

 When selecting an answer linked to a skip condition and clicking “Next”, IdSurvey will ignore the standard flow and display immediately the question specified in the condition.
 You can skip to a single question or a sequence of questions.
 Questions sequence can also be randomized.

 Skip conditions can only be enabled in answer options.
 When you select the answer with skip condition set, IdSurvey will then display the question, page or element specified.

-Skip conditions can be divided into 4 types, shown below.
+Skip conditions can be divided into 4 types.

 IdSurvey displays question specified.
 Then the normal questionnaire flow will be followed and next page proposed.

-Please note: possible answers to questions skipped will be deleted.
-If the skip condition lands in a previous question data won’t be deleted.
+- Possible answers to questions skipped will be deleted.
+If the skip condition lands in a previous question, the data won’t be deleted.

 Skip with sequence